Iconic Skyline. Financial Hub. Shoppers Delight. Culinary Paradise.

 DAY 1 – TRIP STARTS WITH A TRAVEL NIGHTMARE

-First day in Hong Kong taught an important lesson – never step in a foreign land without carrying the local currency.
-Call it my over confidence or ignorance, I arrived with just 150 HKD in my pocket.
+The first day in Hong Kong taught an important lesson – never step in a foreign land without carrying the local currency.
+Call it my overconfidence or ignorance, I arrived with just 150 HKD in my pocket.
 My heart sank when the two ATMs frowned at me.
 The fear of being stranded in a foreign land looked real.
 To add to my misery, my friend too was in the same boat.
 We were laughing at our rotten break.
 Our first foreign trip together was on the verge of crashing before takeoff.

-But thankfully it turned out to be just a nightmare not a reality.
-The ATM at Shim Sha Sui brought a big smile on our faces.
-We had never been so happy to withdraw money from an ATM as we were that time.
+But thankfully it turned out to be just a nightmare, not a reality.
+The ATM at Shim Sha Sui brought a big smile to our faces.
+We had never been so happy to withdraw money from an ATM as we were at that time.

 DAY 2 – LOST AND FOUND IN THE MOST BEAUTIFUL AREA OF HONG KONG

 Nocturnals like me shouldn’t dream of morning sojourns.
 Instead of 6.30 am we left at 9:30 am 😛 Our travel was still going OK until we reached Sai Kung Bus Terminus.
 We were supposed to take Bus #29R to Sai Wai Ting.
 Unfortunately, the Chinese pronunciation tricked us.
 We confused the word “Mateno” (or whatever the locals were referring to) with McDonald’s.
 For two hours we were roaming in the same area making desperate pleas to strangers to guide us to Bus #29R.
 Some were handicapped by the language, some were as clueless as us and some simply ignored us.
 The funny part was, the bus station was right opposite where we were.